Maximus5/ConEmu/README.md

 ## Requirements
+  * Windows XP or later for 32-bit.
-  * Windows 2000 or later.
+  * Windows Vista or later for 64-bit.

 ## Installation